OIDC implementation

 Flows

 OpenID Connect (OIDC) lets developers authenticate users across websites and apps without having to own and manage password files.
-Authentication can be done in three different ways using OIDC:

-- The authorization code flow
+- Authorisation code

 Authorization code flow